Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Discussion and Outlook

-In the case of ion channels, the measured signal is usually filtered by a Bessel filter, which leads to dependency of the data.
-We disregard filtering here, which leads to systematic errors on short time scales.
-In consequence, the Viterbi algorithm, which aims to determine the underlying Markov state at each time point, produces flawed results on very short time scales.
-Especially a transition from state 0 to state 2 or vice versa can easily be mistaken for two transitions, from state 0 to 1 and from 1 to 2.
-This can distort the resulting estimated transition matrix.
+In the case of ion channels, the measured signal is usually filtered by a Bessel filter, which leads to additional dependency of the data.
+This does not affect our simulations, which do not include signal filtering.
+We disregard filtering in the data sets analyzed here as it will only affect time scales shorter than the filtering time scale of one millisecond.
+In consequence, the Viterbi algorithm, which aims to determine the underlying Markov state at each time point, may produce flawed results at these short time scales.
+Especially a transition from state 0 to state 2 or vice versa can easily be mistaken for two transitions, from state 0 to 1 and from 1 to 2 or the other way around.
+However, such two-step transitions occur only $9$ times upward and $12$ times downward out of a total of $8762$ transitions, thus accounting for $0.5\%$ of all transitions in data set 1 and $21$ times upward and $16$ times downward out of a total of $7341$ transitions, thus accounting for $1\%$ of all transitions in data set 2.
+Nevertheless, it might be worth extending our model to this situation, see \cite{gunst2001,diehn2019} for existing approaches.

-In the application to RyR2 channels which we present, we find clear evidence for strong competitive gating.
-To our knowledge, this is the first time such behavior has been described for ion channels.
-While far-reaching biochemical conclusions cannot be drawn from this finding, this calls for further experimental investigation to check whether this result can be compounded, how it can be explained and whether it has biochemical implications.